 Where can I charge the vehicle?

-The Council is investing in a network of 230 rapid and fast chargers across the Nottinghamshire and Derbyshire area, using Chargemaster units.
-There are now 45 charge points already available, five of which are 50kW rapid chargers.
+The Council is investing in a network of rapid and fast chargers across the Nottinghamshire and Derbyshire area, using Chargemaster units.
+There are now over 350 charge points already available, 30+ of which are 50kW rapid chargers.
 More information is available at:

 Additional funding has been secured to provide dedicated taxi only charge points, which will be provided in city centre locations and key destinations.
 Planning for this work is still ongoing.